tmenguy/ha-solcast-solar/README.md

 There are quite a few sensor attributes that can be used as a data source for template sensors, charts, etc., including a per-site breakdown, estimate 10/50/90 values, and per-hour and half hour detailed breakdown for each forecast day.

-Many users will not use these attributes, so to cut the clutter (especially in the UI) and also long-term statistics (LTS) storage all of these can be disabled.
+Many users will not use these attributes, so to cut the clutter (especially in the UI) and also long-term statistics (LTS) storage all of these can be individually disabled.

 By default, all of them are enabled.
-(Hourly and half-hourly detail is excluded from being sent to LTS.)
+(NB: Hourly and half-hourly detail is already excluded from being sent to LTS.)

 > [!NOTE]
 > If you want to implement the sample PV graph below then you'll need to keep half-hourly detail breakdown enabled.